-In this post I will explain the concept of security/privacy by design with regards to software development, the GDPR and the PCI DSS.
+In this post we will explain the concept of security/privacy by design with regards to software development, the GDPR and the PCI DSS.

 Security by design in PCI DSS